Death of Abu Bakr al-Baghdadi: Trump press conference

 At 9:23 p.m.
 EST, President Trump tweeted "Something very big has just happened!" with the White House subsequently announcing a planned press conference at 9 a.m. the next morning.
 At the press conference, Trump announced Baghdadi's death and went on to describe the successful operation against him in detail, reporting that U.S. forces used helicopters, jets, and drones through airspace controlled by Russia and Turkey.

 He also said that they had Baghdadi "under surveillance for 'a couple of weeks' and 'two or three' raids had been canceled because of his movements".
 He continued: "The forces targeted the compound using eight helicopters, which were met with hostile fire.
 The commandos entered the building by blowing holes in the wall, avoiding the main door which was booby-trapped."
+Trump elaborated on the entrance to the building during a followup question:

+And they did a lot of shooting, and they did a lot of blasting, even not going through the front door.
+You know, you would think you go through the door.
+If you're a normal person, you say, "Knock, knock.
+May I come in?"
+The fact is that they blasted their way into the house and a very heavy wall, and it took them literally seconds.
+By the time those things went off, they had a beautiful, big hole, and they ran in and they got everybody by surprise.

 Trump announced that Baghdadi died by detonating a suicide vest after he was chased by U.S. military dogs and was cornered inside a tunnel.
 He and other officials initially stated that the explosion killed three of his children alongside him, however General McKenzie later said it had been confirmed only two were killed.
 Trump said Baghdadi died "like a dog and a coward" and "whimpering and crying and screaming", but JCS Chairman Milley and various Pentagon and administration officials either could not confirm, or outright denied, the "whimpering and crying" detail as Trump reportedly had only seen drone surveillance without live audio.

 Reportedly, some U.S. officials said that Trump's press conference contained several pieces of information that were inaccurate, highly classified, or tactically sensitive.

 Trump reportedly met with troops involved in the raid during a visit to Fort Bragg, North Carolina on October 29, 2020.
 According to White House press secretary Kayleigh McEnany, Trump presented the operators with a Presidential Unit Citation and visited a Special Forces memorial at the base.